WurthElektronik/FeatherWings/CalypsoWiFiFeatherWing/lib/WE_CalypsoFeatherWing/examples/azure/README.md

 ![WE Logo](../../../../../assets/WE_Logo_small_t.png)

-# Calypso WiFi FeatherWing Microsoft Azure example
+# Example: Microsoft Azure with Calypso WiFi FeatherWing

 ## Introduction

 This article describes how to create and manage IoT hubs using the [Azure portal](https://portal.azure.com), how to connect with the Stream Analytics and visualize your data in PowerBI or Excel.
+SMe

 To use the steps in this tutorial, you need an [Azure subscription](https://azure.microsoft.com/en-us/free/).
 If you don't have an Azure subscription, please create a free account before you begin.